- When are deer licenses or bonus permits valid if they are purchased after opening day?

 - Are crossbows legal for the archery season?

-Hunters age 60 or older may use crossbows during the archery season with an archery license.
+Hunters age 60 or older, or hunters who have a valid crossbow permit, may use crossbows during the archery season with an archery license.
 Any hunter with a firearm license may use a crossbow during the firearm season.

 - Are scopes on muzzleloaders legal for the muzzleloader season?